kontent-ai/delivery-sdk-net/README.md

 ## Usage

-To retrieve content from your Kontent.ai projects, you'll be using an implementation of the `IDeliveryClient` interface.
+To retrieve content from your Kontent.ai environments, you'll be using an implementation of the `IDeliveryClient` interface.
 This is the main interface of the SDK.
 Here's how you can instantiate and use the Delivery client either [with DI/IoC](#use-dependency-injection-ideal-for-aspnet-core-web-apps "Usage with dependency injection") or [without DI/IoC](#usage-without-iocdi-containers-ideal-for-console-apps-unit-tests "Usage without dependency injection").

 ### Use dependency injection (ideal for ASP.NET Core web apps)